xuser/SleepPilot/README.md

 In general, no pre-processing of the data is needed.
 Indeed, it should be kept at a minimum and especially lowpass filtering below 50 Hz must be avoided.
 SleepPilot applies the highpass and lowpass filters it needs.
+Select a feature channel in the toolbar, a classifier that best fits your setting and press the play button to start automatic classification.

 ### Issues ###
 * Windows users must run SleepPilot with a 32-bit Java VM in order to be able to load Spike2 .smr files.
 The release folder contains SleepPilot_SMR.bat for that.
 You have to adjust the path in SleepPilot_SMR.bat (edit with Notepad) to point to your 32-bit Java JRE.